arimah/condict/packages/graphql-typer/README.md

 > `buildGraphqlSchema(schemaDir: string): GraphQLSchema`

 Reads all .graphql files in the `schemaDir` directory (searched recursively), and constructs a GraphQL schema instance.
+If the schema is invalid, an error is thrown.

 ### `findAllGraphqlFiles()`